 D. Jacques Smith

-Jacques is also a decorated Captain with extensive and unique legal experience through his service in the United States Navy.
-He served as General Courts-Martial Judge for the Department of the Navy, in addition to roles as the Chief Navy Reserve Trial Judge, and as an appellate judge for the Navy-Marine Corps Court of Criminal Appeals.
-He has over a decade of experience on Naval trial and appellate benches and has presided over more than 100 jury, bench, and appellate trials.
-As a result, Jacques has been recognized with an AV Preeminent® judicial rating.
+Jacques is also a decorated Captain with extensive and unique legal experience through his 30 years of service in the US Navy.
+He served as General Courts-Martial Judge, Chief Navy Reserve Trial Judge, and on the Navy-Marine Corps Court of Criminal Appeals.
+With 12 years of experience on the trial and appellate benches, Jacques presided over more than 200 jury, bench, and appellate trials and hearings.

-Jacques represents domestic, foreign, and sovereign clients in complex civil litigation at all levels in both federal and state courts.
+Jacques represents domestic, foreign, and sovereign clients in complex internal investigations and civil litigation at all levels in both federal and state courts.
 He also frequently advises these clients on their rights and liabilities before litigation arises.
-He has substantial experience in supervising a nationwide litigation docket of complex cases arising in multiple states.
+He has substantial experience in responding to government subpoenas and civil investigative demands (CIDs) as well as supervising a nationwide litigation docket of complex cases arising in multiple states.
 More than 50 of Jacques’ cases have been reported.